Essdot206/CPE-301-Swamp-Cooler-Project/README.md

 - The Assignment For the final project can be found in the CPE301_Final_Project-1.pdf section under main
 - The final code that we all designed together is under the CPE_301_Final_Project.ino section under main

+- This is the link to the video of our project that was edited By Kenneth Matthews

 Our group name is the Overachievers.
 The group consists of Khang Vo, Kenneth Matthews, and Spencer Carter